Research vessel departs for study of 'black hole' of Hudson Bay | CBC News

 Research vessel departs for study of 'black hole' of Hudson Bay

-William Kennedy was converted from a crab boat to a research vessel in Summerside
+William Kennedy was converted from a crab boat to a research vessel in Summerside, P.E.I.

 With an extensive refit complete, the William Kennedy will leave the port of Summerside, P.E.I., Wednesday to explore one of the most understudied regions of the Arctic — Hudson Bay.